 DayFlowCalendar Component

-DayFlowCalendar is the high-level React component that renders the currently selected view, handles layout, and wires optional UI like the sidebar or event detail dialog.
+DayFlowCalendar is the high-level component that renders the currently selected view, handles layout, and wires optional UI like the sidebar or event detail dialog.
 Pair it with useCalendarApp and the view factory helpers to get a fully functioning calendar with minimal code.

 Basic Usage